Germany Cultural Exchange

 Die Anne-Frank Gesamtschule in Havixbeck -- Glen Lake High School in Maple City

 A Look Back: Spring 2018 Visit to Havixbeck

-Fifteen students in grades 9 through 12 have committed to travel to Havixbeck in March 2018 with Mrs. Richard and Mr. Morehead.
-Additional destinations include Münser, Cologne, Mayen and Koblenz.
+Fifteen students in grades 9 through 12 traveled to Havixbeck, Germany, in March 2018 with Mrs. Richard and Mr. Morehead.
+Additional destinations included Müntser, Cologne, Mayen and Koblenz.

-Glen Lake Community Schools became a sister school with Anne-Frank Gesamtschule in Havixbeck, Germany in the fall of 1999.
-The purpose of this partnership is for students at both schools to better understand another culture by experiencing it firsthand.
-Through exposure to cultural difference, we also better understand our own culture.
+Glen Lake Community Schools became a sister school with Anne-Frank Gesamtschule in Havixbeck, Germany in the autumn of 1999.
+The purpose of this partnership is for students from both schools to better understand another culture by experiencing it firsthand.
+Through reflection on cultural difference, we also better understand our own culture.

 Every second fall, a new echange cycle begins.
-Families at Glen Lake host students from the Anne Frank school (late September or early October) and our partner school returns the honor in the spring (usually before Spring Break).
-Travel to Germany is primarily for Juniors and Seniors, although Glen Lake underclassmen are encouraged to host a German student and may also be considered for travel if space is available.
+Families at Glen Lake host students from the Anne Frank School around October and families at our partner school return the honor in the spring (usually before Spring Break).
+Travel to Germany is a privilege that is earned through hard work and dedication to academics at school.

-This is an immersion exchange program, meaning that students stay in the homes of their hosts.
-Our students eat, sleep and live within the other culture.
+This is an immersion exchange program, meaning that students stay in the homes of their hosts in both locations.
+Students eat, sleep and attend school within the other culture.
 Students gain an insider's view of the culture, with insights unavailable in any packaged tour or vacation.
 Many cross-cultural relationships become lifelong and numerous Glen Lake students have re-visited their friends in Germany over the years.
 Often, this experience stimulates the “travel bug” and opens the door for students to study abroad in college, even leading to international career paths.

 While in Germany, Glen Lake students attend school with their hosts.
 It is an additional benefit that many of our students have had the opportunity to take German language courses at Glen Lake.
 Most people in Germany have some experience with English, so it is not mandatory to know German before traveling.
 Host families are encouraged to learn about German culture before participating.